ResearchMachine/master-degree-diploma-project-fractal-undeground-flow-modeling/README.md

 ### III.
 Content.

 Models of one-dimensional undeground flow in media with fractal properties are investigated.
-The main purpose of this work is to investigate several approaches of includ-ing fractal properties of medium into the filtration models.
+The main purpose of this work is to investigate several approaches of including fractal properties of medium into the filtration models.
 The problems of finding the Hausdorff permeability parameter from the pres-sure value in the one-phase filtration models, that is derived in the view of the step function, are solved.
 Buckley-Leverett two-phase filtration models and capillary imbibition models are generalized with the usage of the power laws.
-Fractal differential calculus ap-proach showed significant difference between the solutions of boundary value prob-lems for stationary filtration models with and without fractal geometry.
+Fractal differential calculus approach showed significant difference between the solutions of boundary value prob-lems for stationary filtration models with and without fractal geometry.

 The project code contains 3 scripts:
 1. Solution of fractal properties identification problem for a steady model;